-L’Impact de la Culture and Europe considers a new orthodoxy: culture–led development or regeneration engenders significant positive economic and social outcomes for all, including employment or the strengthening of social cohesion and collective identity.
-But what are the data and evaluations leading to these overtly positive conclusions?
-This book critically analyses how this new orthodoxy has been sustained and the issues with it.
+L’Impact de la Culture and Europe considers a new orthodoxy: culture–led development or regeneration engenders significantly contribute to people’s economic and social situations, notably through employment and the strengthening of social cohesion and collective identity.
+But what data supports these overtly positive conclusions?
+This book critically analyses how the new orthodoxy is sustained and which aspects are perceived as problematic.
 It focuses on four case studies in Europe: Salford and Liverpool in the UK, Krakow in Poland and Lille in France.
 Key recommendations are detailed in the conclusion, to improve models of regeneration and evaluation.

 More than half of the world’s population now live in urban areas, and cities provide the setting for contemporary challenges such as population growth, mass tourism and unequal access to socio-economic opportunities.
 Urban Heritage, Development and Sustainability examines the impact of these issues on urban heritage, considering innovative approaches to managing developmental pressures and focusing on how taking an ethical, inclusive and holistic approach to urban planning and heritage conservation may create a stronger basis for the sustainable growth of cities in the future.